buildbot/buildbot/master/docs/manual/cfg-builders.rst

 ``workername``

 ``workernames``
-    These arguments specify the buildslave or buildslaves that will be used by this Builder.
+    These arguments specify the worker or workers that will be used by this Builder.
-    All slaves names must appear in the :bb:cfg:`workers` configuration parameter.
+    All workers names must appear in the :bb:cfg:`workers` configuration parameter.
-    Each buildslave can accommodate multiple builders.
+    Each worker can accommodate multiple builders.
-    The ``workernames`` parameter can be a list of names, while ``workername`` can specify only one slave.
+    The ``workernames`` parameter can be a list of names, while ``workername`` can specify only one worker.

 ``factory``
     This is a :class:`buildbot.process.factory.BuildFactory` instance which controls how the build is performed by defining the steps in the build.